Led by Newcastle University, in partnership with Durham University, Northumbria University and the University of Sunderland.

 Student Language Ambassadors:

-If you are a Newcastle University student and wish to apply to be part of the Student Ambassador team for 2014-15 please find the job description, person specification and application form available to download using the links below.
+If you are a Newcastle University student and wish to apply to be part of the Student Ambassador team for 2015-16 please find the job description, person specification and application form, in addition to a recruitment process timeline, available to download using the links below.